niermann/holoaverage/docs/parameters.rst

 :Type: Optional (default is ``true``)
 :Format: Boolean
 :Description: Switch, which determines whether the object reconstructions should be aligned for specimen drift.
-    When this switch is set to ``true``, the script tries to propagate all object holograms to a common position during the averaging step.
-This "fine" alignment is performed independently to the "raw" alignment, which is controlled by the parameter :ref:`param-align_roi`.
+    When this switch is set to ``true``, the program tries to shift all object holograms to a common position during the averaging step.
+This "fine" alignment is performed independently from the "raw" alignment, which is controlled by the parameter :ref:`param-enable_raw_alignment`.

 .. _param-adjust_tilt: